mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 | Domains          | -$12    |
 | **Net profit**   | **$4,930‬** |

-After earning a flat zero last year, 2019 finally brought Zestful some revenue.
-XX% of its revenue came from [a single enterprise sale](/retrospectives/2020/01/#zestfulhttpszestfuldatacom).
-That sale also represented XX% of my revenue for the year across all my businesses.

-Zestful is a tricky product to sell because when I pitch it to companies who have apps that could use it, they're not interest in switching.
-They've either rolled their own solution or they've decided ingredient parsing isn't that important to their business.
-The customers that buy Zestful are companies who are just starting to build their products.
-But that presents a challenge for me because how do you sell to companies who don't have a product for you to discover?
+Zestful is in a strange position because companies who are already parsing ingredients never want to switch to Zestful.
+If they already have some solution in place, the cost of switching to a new API and potentially taking on a new external dependency is too high.

+{{< img src="zestful-seo.jpg" alt="Screenshot of Zestful's appearances in Google search results" hasBorder="True" maxWidth="400px" align="right" caption="My efforts to keep Zestful relevant in search results" >}}

+The people who pay for Zestful are the ones who are in the process of building a new product that involves processing unstructured ingredients.
+In those cases, using a managed service is cheaper than rolling their own solution and building infrastructure around it.

-The only way I've found is to invest in search engine optimization so that Google shows Zestful first for queries like "ingredient parsing."
+So, how do you sell to companies if they don't even exist yet?
+I've invested in search engine optimization so Zestful ranks highly for queries like "ingredient parsing."
+To do this, I:

-* Answered a StackOverflow question relating to parsing ingredients
+* answered a StackOverflow question relating to parsing ingredients.
-* Wrote a series of blog posts explaining how I built Zestful
+* wrote a series of blog posts explaining how I built Zestful.
-* Adjusted the language on the Zestful homepage to mention relevant keywords
+* adjusted the language on the Zestful homepage to mention relevant keywords.

+TODO: link all those

 ### [Is It Keto](https://isitketo.org)

-{{< img src="isitketo-screenshot.png" alt="Screenshot of Is It Keto website" hasBorder="True" maxWidth="550px" >}}
+{{< img src="isitketo-screenshot.png" alt="Screenshot of Is It Keto website" hasBorder="True" maxWidth="550px" caption="Is It Keto is a reference site for the keto diet." >}}

 Is It Keto gives readers clear, simple answers about which foods are compatible with [the keto diet](https://en.wikipedia.org/wiki/Ketogenic_diet).
 It earns money through Amazon Affiliate links and Google AdSense display ads.